Free shipping from 19€ to Spain

 • Different types of indoor containers: Shallow planters, bowls, or dishes are ideal for indoor succulent gardens.
 These containers should be around 3-6 inches deep, depending on the number and size of succulents.

-• Proper drainage for succulent containers: Look for a container with at least one drainage hole at the bottom. good drainage is crucial, especially when planting in shallow containers.
+• Proper drainage for succulent containers: Look for a container with at least one drainage hole at the bottom.
+Good drainage is crucial, especially when planting in shallow containers.
 Terra cotta pots or ceramic pots are recommended for planting succulents.

 • Size and spacing: Consider the size and growth habit of your succulents when choosing a container.
 Ensure that there is enough space for each plant to grow and spread out.